 For Students: MnTAP Intern Program Overview

-Each summer, the MnTAP intern program hires and places highly qualified students in manufacturing or healthcare facilities to develop solutions for waste and energy problems.
+Each summer, the MnTAP intern program hires and places highly qualified students in a wide variety of facilities to develop industry-tailored solutions for waste and energy challenges.
 This page will provide you with more information about eligibility, the hiring process, technical guidance, and deliverables associated with the program.
 If you are interested in the program, you might view our videos and also review past projects.

 To qualify for the MnTAP intern program, you should have a cumulative grade point average of at least 3.0 and should possess good oral and written communication skills.
 A technical academic background may be required, but requirements will vary from project to project.
 Troubleshooting and leadership skills are required.
 We do encourage you to seek academic credit for this internship and will help you with that process; MnTAP does not pay tuition or fees if you choose to seek academic credit.
 However, we will work with you on any paperwork needed to obtain academic credit.